Experiencing pain or discomfort to everyday sounds? You may be suffering from hyperacusis. But what is it? And is it possible to treat it?

 - Migraine headaches

-Hyperacusis is also found in brain-injured children, some autistic children and those with cerebral palsy.
+Hyperacusis is also found in children with brain injuries, as well as some autistic children and those with cerebral palsy.

-The likelihood of suffering from hyperacusis is very rare.
-However, if you suspect that you may be showing symptoms, or have an undue sensitivity to sounds initially it would be worth arranging a hearing test.
-This will usually indicate normal sound sensitivity and whether there is any deviation noted.
+If you are experiencing any of the above mentioned symptoms you may be suffering from hyperacusis.
+In this instance we recommend arranging a hearing test.
+The test will indicate normal sound sensitivity and whether there is any deviation noted.
 If the test shows any abnormality, however, we would advise you to seek further medical attention.
-If you would like to arrange a hearing test go to https://www.hearingcarecentres.co.uk/services/hearing-tests/

 What our clients say